Bluefalcon04v/Questions/README.md

 - About Loops
 - About Classes
 - About Event Handling
-- About Objects [needs modification]
+- About Objects
+- About Iterables (Arrays)
 ***

 ### Run locally